Is Working Remotely In Thailand Possible In 2023?

 The main religion in Thailand is Buddhism, it is portrayed through the people and the stunning monuments and temples.
 Buddism in Thailand is a way of life.
 I believe that living and working in this environment is extremely healthy and reduces burnout.

-There is a big gift culture as well, it can feel strange accepting gifts at the start, but it’s important you accept.
+There is a big gift culture as well, It can feel strange accepting gifts at the start, but you must accept them.
 Gifts usually come in food format, which is the best type of gift for every remote worker.
 Thai food is delicious!

 Thai people don’t expect gifts in return, however giving something back will be appreciated and remembered.
 In Thailand especially, gratitude goes a long way and so does building connections with people.